 You must let us know when you change your mind and have found another advisor.
 This will help us keep track of your academic records and make sure we get the needed information into your hands.
-Once the Change of the Advisor form is completed, submit the form to the Student Records Office.
+Once the Change of Advisor form is completed and signed, submit the form to the Student Records Office.

 To remain in good standing, a student must maintain a cumulative grade point average (G.P.A.) of 2.0 in courses taken at Westmont and on Westmont off-campus programs.

 Students can take many kinds of courses during the summer months.
 These can include courses to meet General Education requirements, courses toward a major or a minor, or elective courses.
-All students will need to meet 124 units to graduate with their degree, and some of these can be taken away from Westmont.
+All students will need to earn 124 units to graduate with their degree, and some of these can be taken at institutions other than Westmont.

 Declaring your Major

-The Major Declaration Form should be filled out whenever you are ready to make your decision regarding a major official, but no later than the end of your sophomore year.
-You do not have an official major recorded until you complete the form.
+The Major Declaration Form may be filled out whenever you are ready to make your decision regarding a major, but no later than the end of your sophomore year.
+You do not have an official major recorded until you complete and submit the form.

 Successful Scholar Seminar Course

 The Successful Scholar Seminar is a program designed to help students manage the logistical side of academia.
 The college environment requires students to be responsible and prioritize their lives in a way they may not have previously experienced, or are not yet academically accustomed to.

 The course introduces students to tips and techniques throughout the 1-unit course which includes time management skills, note-taking skills, test preparation, and essay preparation.
 Students will also receive instructional presentations from on-campus resource representatives such as:

 - Career Development and Calling: Networking, internships, and potential career/life interests.

 Over the course of the semester the instructor will share confidential progress reports with each student.
 This valuable feedback will give students a better understanding of their instructors' expectations and their individual standing in their classes.